galaxyxone/ipfsStatViewer/readme.md

 - You should see something that looks like this depending on what you have pinned in IPFS

 ## Features
-- Colors of boxes in treemap correlate to a file type- supporting music, picture, video, extension types and many more.
+- Colors of boxes in treemap correlate to a file type- supporting music, photos, video, and more.
 - Box size correlates to amount of data in the file

 ## Tech